speaking-portal-project-team-a/The-Speaking-Portal-Project/docs/research/feasibility_report.md

 ### 1. Microsoft Azure Viseme

 <https://learn.microsoft.com/en-us/azure/cognitive-services/speech-service/how-to-speech-synthesis-viseme?pivots=programming-language-csharp&tabs=visemeid>

-This library uses Viseme's to create drive character text-to-speech animations.
+This library uses Viseme's to drive character text-to-speech animations.
 Viseme's are visual descriptions of phonemes in a spoken languange which define the position of the face and mouth while someone is speaking.

 This engine acceptes text or SSML text (Speech Synthesis Markup Language) which is a XML based markup language that lets developers specify how input text can be converted into synthesised speech.

-This text input is converted into a set viseme ID's, audio offset, and speech which are used to observe the timed speech in sequence.
-This text-audio conversion uses Microsofts Neural Text-to-Speech.
-The text and speech is processed through an engine with three main compoents.
+This text input is converted into a set viseme ID's and timed audio offset values.
+Each of these values can also be accompanied with speech using Microsoft's Neural text-to-speech library.
+In order to create these outputs the text is first process through an engine with three main components.

-1. Text Analysis: Text is analyzed to extract phonames for each work.
+1. **Text Analysis**: Text is analyzed to extract phonames for each work.
-2. TTS Acoustic Predictor: The time duration for each phoname is predicted.
+2. **TTS Acoustic Predictor**: The time duration for each phoname is predicted.
-3. TTS Viseme Generator: The sequence of each phoname is predicted.
+3. **TTS Viseme Generator:** The sequence of each phoname is predicted.

 The outputs of this generator are as follows: